pmean/build-website/text/14/06/car-speeds.md

 Your worries are on target.
 To assess the appropriateness of any sampling procedure, you need to ask yourself "Who was left out?"
-In this sampling procedure,Â  the cars left out are the cars that neither passed you nor were passed by you, because they were travelling at exactly the same speed as you.
+In this sampling procedure,  the cars left out are the cars that neither passed you nor were passed by you, because they were travelling at exactly the same speed as you.